 Christmas Tree Bursting Through the Top of Your Roof

-One of our very favorite unusual Christmas decorations this year is the Christmas tree bursting through the top of the roof.
-This decoration requires climbing onto the roof, attaching the top one third or a quarter of an easy to break down artificial Christmas tree, and overlaying its edges with spare roof shingles.
-For an even more picturesque effect, add a bright tree topper, ornaments, and lights to the tree as well.
+One of the favorite unusual Christmas decorations this year is the Christmas tree bursting through the top of the roof.
+This decoration requires climbing onto the roof, attaching the top one-third or a quarter of an easy-to-break-down artificial Christmas tree, and overlaying its edges with spare roof shingles.
+For an even better effect, add a bright tree topper, ornaments, and lights to the tree as well.

 The Grinch Stealing Christmas Decorations from Your Yard

-A quick and simple yet really fun and unusual idea is the Grinch stealing Christmas decorations from your yard.
-After dressing your yard up with regular Christmas decor, place an inflatable or wooden Grinch somewhere amongst the decorations.
-Put a string of lights in the Grinch’s hand and hang half of them up (so it looks as if he is taking them down).
-If you want to get really creative, you can give him a bag full of presents and decor as well.
+A quick yet unusual idea is the Grinch stealing Christmas decorations from your yard.
+After dressing your yard with regular Christmas decor, place an inflatable or wooden Grinch among the decorations.
+Put a string of lights in the Grinch’s hand and hang half of them up.
+If you want to get creative, you can give him a bag full of presents and decor as well.

 Snowman Using Cellphone

 How about a snowman using a cell phone or tablet?
-This decoration is super easy to set up and is as untraditional as the other ideas on our list.
-All you have to do is set out an inflatable snowman and glue or otherwise attach a toy cell phone, selfie stick or tablet to his hands.
-Broken cellphones or tablets work just as well.
+This decoration is super easy to set up and is as untraditional as the other ideas on this list.
+All you have to do is set out an inflatable snowman and glue or attach a toy cell phone, selfie stick, or tablet to his hands.
+Broken cell phones or tablets work just as well.
 This idea may also work great with real snowmen, as shown above.